Thursday, November 21, 2024

 One of the great things about beef stew is that it’s a versatile dish that can be customized to your preferences.
 You can swap out different vegetables, add spices and seasonings, or even experiment with different cuts of beef.
 Some popular additions to beef stew include mushrooms, celery, turnips, and parsnips.
 Additionally, spices like cumin, paprika, and chili powder can add a unique flavor to the stew.

-See also Beef Stew Label
+See also What Do You Eat Beef Stew With

 Comparing Different Types of Beef Cuts Used in Making Traditional Stews